Tuning Speed and Throttle¶

 This page describes how a Rover’s speed and throttle controls can be tuned.
 In general it is best to tune this controller before moving on to the steering controllers.

 The CRUISE_THROTTLE and CRUISE_SPEED parameters set the baseline throttle output used by the Desired-Speed-to-Throttle controller.
 It is important that these two values are reasonable and consistent with each other meaning that the CRUISE_THROTTLE value (expressed as a percentage) should be close to the throttle required to achieve the CRUISE_SPEED (expressed in m/s).

-One way to set the value is to:
+The easiest way to set these parameters is to:

 Desired Speed to Throttle PID Tuning¶

 Recommended steps for tuning this controller are:

 - Connect the ground station to the vehicle using a telemetry radio

 - Set GCS_PID_MASK to 2 (Throttle) to send PID information to the ground station

 - On the ground station graph the “piddesired” and “pidachieved” values.
 If using Mission Planner, Open the Flight Data screen, check the “Tuning” checkbox (bottom middle), double click on the graph and select “pidachieved”, “piddesired”

 - Drive the vehicle at various speeds in Acro mode and compare how well pidachieved follows piddesired